-SWI swissinfo.ch Annual Report 2023
+SWI swissinfo.ch Annual Report 2023 - SWI swissinfo.ch

 In addition to Swiss Connection and Geldcast Update, in English we also produced the podcast Inside Geneva.

-The Geneva correspondent for SWI swissinfo.ch and the BBC, Imogen FoulkesExternal link, discusses global issues with experts from a wide range of international organisations based in Geneva.
+The Geneva correspondent for SWI swissinfo.ch and the BBC, Imogen Foulkes, discusses global issues with experts from a wide range of international organisations based in Geneva.

 This podcast is produced in cooperation with the Genève Vision media network and the Geneva Graduate Institute.